Get

 Classic Chicken Sandwich

 This sandwich contains 420 calories and offers a crispy chicken treat seasoned to perfection on a toasted bun with pickles.
 You can let your dog have an occasional bite of this sandwich without the pickles, as they contain a significant amount of sodium.
 The bread is also safe, but don’t let your dog have too much and too often, as bread contains a high amount of carbs your dog simply does not need.
-We also did not find garlic or onion powder in the ingredient list for this sandwich, making it a safe option for a bite or two.
+We also did not find garlic or onion powder in the ingredient list for this sandwich, making it a safe option.

 A general rule is not to let your dog have an entire sandwich or huge portions of other menu items.
 That said, you can give him a bite or two, but we can’t recommend any more than that.